 The people have been taught that sacrifice now will protect our children and grandchildren, though in fact, sacrifice now actually will punish those children and grandchildren.

-All of these facts are obvious to even the most casual observer, yet they disappear in the face of the Big Lie, which is that a Monetarily Sovereign nation somehow can run short of the money it has the unlimited ability to create, and that it must borrow and tax in order to obtain its money, and that like you and me, it can have difficulty paying its debts with its own money, and that federal benefits, particularly benefits to the “99%”, must be reduced.
+All of these facts should be obvious to even the most casual observer.
+Yet they disappear in the face of the Big Lie, which is that a Monetarily Sovereign nation somehow can run short of the money it has the unlimited ability to create, and that it must borrow and tax in order to obtain its money, and that like you and me, it can have difficulty paying its debts with its own money, and that federal benefits, particularly benefits to the “99%”, must be reduced.

 Clearly, rational facts do not overcome The Big Lie.
 Instead, I believe there must be an event or series of events, so horrifying that a desperate public will ignore The Big Lie and seek refuge in a bigger truth.